ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter (when custom CBOR is used) or by the different 'app_group' elements (when CoRAL is used) in the PUT request above.

-* If present, parameters describing the cryptographic algorithms used in the OSCORE group MUST follow the values that the Administrator specified in the PUT request above, or the corresponding default values as specified in {{default-values-conf}} otherwise.

 * If also registering a related link to the Authorization Server associated to the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.04 (Changed) response above, if the 'as_uri' parameter was included in the response.

+* Every other information element describing the current group configuration MUST take the value that the Administrator specified in the PUT request.
+If a certain parameter was not specified in the PUT request, the Administrator MUST use either the value specified in the the 2.04 (Changed) response above, if the Group Manager specified one, or the corresponding default value recommended in {{default-values-conf}} otherwise.

 As discussed in {{collection-resource-post}}, it is RECOMMENDED that registrations of links to group-membership resources in the Resource Directory are made (and possibly updated) directly by the Group Manager, rather than by the Administrator.